DatabayAG/Web-Push-Notifications/README.md

 #### Integration

 To integrate push notifications in your web-app you have to paste the SDK snippet into the index.html and add a few things.

 First of all you have to register a ServiceWorker.

-To do that you create a firebase-messaging-sw.js in your root directory.
+To do that you have to create a `firebase-messaging-sw.js` in your root directory.

-- In this js you can define all Eventslisteners your push-notifications should react to. later more.
+In this js you can define all Eventslisteners your push-notifications should react to.

-After this you need the firebase-messaging.js.
+After this you need the `firebase-messaging.js`.

-You can should it right after the firebase-app.js in your SDK snippet
+You should add it right after the `firebase-app.js` in your SDK snippet

      <script src="https://www.gstatic.com/firebasejs/6.5.0/firebase-messaging.js"></script>